GUITARPLRC/guitarplrc/README.md

 I'm a passionate software developer with a keen interest in Javascript and crafting experiences with both React and React Native.

-👀 Check out my app in the App Store - [RateList](https://apps.apple.com/us/app/ratelist/id6472594541) or my npm package [react-pokemon-dropdown](https://www.npmjs.com/package/react-pokemon-dropdown)
+👀 Check out my npm package [react-pokemon-dropdown](https://www.npmjs.com/package/react-pokemon-dropdown)

 **🧑‍💻 Technologies:**